 We have three mini Irish Jersey cows named Lily (mama cow), Milkshake (calf born Mar 2020), and the newest addition Waffle (calf born Feb.
 2021)!

 In our efforts towards sustainability and self-sufficiency, Lily provides us (and Waffle!) with just enough milk for the two of us, and sometimes enough to share!
-If you are in the area and interested in some fresh, raw milk from Lily, fill out our Raw Milk Signup form!

 We have a jennet (female) donkey named Clover, who is adorable, friendly, and helps us take care of our sheep!
 She is a big fan of attention from anyone who will pet her.
 She loves to follow us around like a little shadow and is always curious about what we're doing!